15 Tailbone Pain Exercises to Try for Coccyx Relief

 Doing child's pose involves a number of steps:

-- Start with your knees on the floor and your toes together.
+- Start with your knees on your Yoga Strong Mat and your toes together.
 Place your palms on the top of your thighs.

 - Exhale and lower your head between your knees while extending your arms forward with your palms facing down.